redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

 ### FOR K8S COMMUNITY OPERATORS (OperatorHub.io)

-For K8s community operators make sure you understand and performed the required additional checks before publish your PR in the repository [k8s-operatorhub/community-operators](https://github.com/k8s-operatorhub/community-operators). to distribute your Operator in [OperatorHub.io](https://operatorhub.io/).
+For K8s community operators make sure you understand and performed the required additional checks before publishing your PR in the repository [k8s-operatorhub/community-operators](https://github.com/k8s-operatorhub/community-operators). to distribute your Operator in [OperatorHub.io](https://operatorhub.io/).